obsidian-btc/event-store-messaging/README.md

 ### Message Info

-Given a message, you can determine the message type and/or the message name:
+Given a message, you can determine the message type (the class name of the message) and the message name (the snake case version of the class name):

 ```ruby
 message = Messages::SomeMessage.new